acgetchell/CDT-plusplus/README.md

 On Ubuntu, you will need an updated versions of [Clang] or [gcc], [CMake], and [Boost], which is scripted in [.travis.yml].
-With Howard Hinnant's [date] library, you may also need to install `libcurl-dev`, which is a virtual package with many flavors, OpenSSL being the most tried and tested.
+With Howard Hinnant's [date] library, you may also need to install `
+-dev`, which is a virtual package with many flavors, OpenSSL being the most tried and tested.

 ## Build